• Home

 They roll, curl and release astonishing amounts of energy before folding over on themselves in thunderous climaxes.
 We observed some incoming waves stand up straight as they slam into others that have rebounded off the sheer rock surfaces along the delta.
 It’s like watching oceanic prize fighters going toe-to-toe.

-PGE l Ponta da Ferraria l Rough seas
+Ponta da Ferraria Wave

-PGE l Ponta da Ferraria l Rough seas
+Ponta da Ferraria Wave

 There is no clear pattern to the incoming waves at Ponta da Ferraria.
 It’s as if the ocean is arguing with itself as to which waves go where, and when.
 They form quarter mile long arcs of stunning beauty.
 Other times they slam into each other at off angles creating massive peaks, like snow-capped mountains.
 And frequently they produce deafening bursts of foam on impact that mimic avalanches.